rathena/rathena/README.md

 recommend that all users take the time to look over this directory before asking for assistance elsewhere.

-7. How to Contribute?
+7. How to Contribute
 ---------
-Details how to contribute to rAthena, please read [CONTRIBUTING.md](https://github.com/rathena/rathena/blob/master/.github/CONTRIBUTING.md)
+Details on how to contribute to rAthena can be found in [CONTRIBUTING.md](https://github.com/rathena/rathena/blob/master/.github/CONTRIBUTING.md)!